Complete DaVinci Resolve Tutorial for Beginners! (UPDATED)

 The next step in the editing process is to color grade your video.
 There are a ton of professional color grading tools built into DaVinci but let’s stick with the basics for this beginner tutorial.

-• To enter the color grading area click on ‘Color Workspace’ where you can find the color nodes (layers) and color adjustment tools
+To enter the color grading area click the ‘Color’ tab where you can find the color nodes (layers) and color adjustment tools.

-Next, start color grading (correcting) your clip with the ‘Lift Slider’ and then from there, you can adjust each of these to get the look you’re after:
+Next, start color grading (correcting) your clip with the ‘Color Wheel’ and then from there, we recommend you adjust and test each of these to get the look you’re after:

 • Gain: changes the brightness of the bright (white) areas in your shot